ksuglotova/fetch_take_home_assessment/README.md

 ### 1. What questions do you have about the data?

 1. Could you please tell whether CPG data is valuable to bring them into reports?
 If so, which reports would benefit from CPG data?
-2. I would like to understand better products and brands in the receipts.
+1. I would like to understand better products and brands in the receipts.
 Could you please tell me what is the most important information we're getting from receipt line items?
+1. It looks that we have hierarchical brand data structure.
+Could you please let me know if we have a reference of our brands hierarchy?
-3. Would you mind explaining the ways how we create internal users?
+1. Would you mind explaining the ways how we create internal users?
-4. What would be the most valuable issue with missing/incomplete/inconsistent data in your opinion?
+1. What would be the most valuable issue with missing/incomplete/inconsistent data in your opinion?

 ### 2. How did you discover the data quality issues?